 - Stage 2 – The heart rate slows down and body temperature decreases.
 Brain waves continue to slow.

 - Stage 3 – Deep Sleep.
-This is the most important time for healing and restoration of the body.
+This is the most important time for the healing and restoration of the body.
 The brain enters the very slow, Delta-waves phase.
 Human Growth Hormone, which is responsible for cell growth, reproduction, and regeneration, is released during this deep sleep phase.

 - Stage 4 – REM, or the dreaming stage.
 Brain waves become more active and dreaming takes place.